bald-cap/COVID-ANALYSIS/README.md

 ### DONE BUT NOT PLOTTED
-- Correlation Coefficient between TEMP and HOSP

 - CDD/HDD over the 4 years

-- Calculate CDD/HDD in the Winter period to support your Correlation Coefficient analysis

 - Alpha level - INTENSE CARE AND DEATHS

-- Scatter plot with your correlation coefficient and your linear gradient

-- Scatter plot with your correlation coefficient and your linear gradient

 ## To Ask